 BREAST AUGMENTATION AT POWER PLASTIC SURGERY

-When it comes to breast augmentation, you’ll want the best.
 As the most performed plastic surgery procedure each year, not all breast augmentations are created equal.
 Whether it’s complications or simply not the results you were hoping for, revision is a very real part of breast augmentation.
 This means your breast augmentation begins with determining the best options for you with the experience you need in a breast augmentation expert.
-That’s why it’s important to look at your options with a board certified plastic surgeon who can make your breast augmentation results the best they can be.
+That’s why it’s important to look at your options with a board-certified plastic surgeon who can make your breast augmentation results the best they can be.

 For most women, breast augmentation is a way to boost their confidence in their figure.
 You deserve to love your breasts, and Dr. Stephanie Power is a leading breast augmentation plastic surgeon in the Toronto area with experience helping women achieve their ideal results and their ideal body.

 What is Breast Augmentation?

 Breast augmentation is a way to boost your confidence through enhancing your breast size and shape.
 It involves the placement of implants inside the breasts through a surgical procedure.
 Many women consider breast augmentation as a way to enhance their natural breasts while others opt for breast augmentation as a way to restore their breasts after pregnancy or weight loss.
 Some women opt for a breast augmentation procedure if their breasts are asymmetrical.
 There are a few different factors that will determine your breast augmentation results, and you’ll discuss these with Dr. Power during your consultation.